 Regarding the re-election of directors, Article 25 of the Board of Director's Regulations establishes that "1.
-Any proposals for re-election of directors that the Board of Directors may decide to bring before the Shareholders' General Meeting must be subject to a formal assessment process, of which a report issued by the Appointment and Remuneration Committee must form part, containing an evaluation of the quality of work and dedication to the position of the directors proposed during the preceding mandate.
-2. For these purposes, the directors that form part of the Appointment and Remuneration Committee shall be evaluated by this Committee and each of them must abstain from taking part in the deliberations and votes that affect them.
+Any proposals for re-election of directors that the Board of Directors may decide to bring before the Shareholders' General Meeting must be subject to a formal assessment process, of which a report issued by the Appointment and Remuneration Committee must form part, containing an evaluation of the quality of work and dedication to the position of the directors that form part of the Appointment and Remuneration Committee shall be evaluated by this Committee and each of them must abstain from taking part in the deliberations and votes that affect them.
 3. The chairman, deputy chairmen and, as the case may be, the secretary and the deputy secretary of the Board of Administration who are re-elected as directors as per a resolution of the Shareholders' General Meeting, shall continue to perform their tasks on the Board of Directors without the need for a new election, without prejudice to the Board's power to revoke such positions."